secretstartups/handbook/content/job-families/product/ux-researcher.md

 - Advocate for and socialize actionable insights independently and in a clear and compelling way.

-- Conduct impactful research that informs decisions within stage groups.

 - With the help of your manager, create high-quality deliverables that tell compelling stories integrated with research findings.
 This is typically accomplished through reports, presentations, video recordings, etc.

 - Know your stage groups: understand the technology, experiences, and features of your assigned stage groups.
 Maintain a thorough knowledge of the direction and vision for your assigned stage groups.

 - Know GitLab users in your stage groups: develop a deep empathic understanding of your users, learn about their needs, and identify gaps.

-- Demonstrate knowledge of how your stakeholders operate, be aware of their goals, processes and challenges, and apply that knowledge when making decisions on how to approach research planning and prioritisation.
+- Show an understanding of your stakeholders by familiarising yourself with their objectives, processes, and obstacles.
+Apply this knowledge in stakeholder engagement and collaboration, e.g. on planning and prioritisation.

 - With the help of your manager and product leadership, effectively prioritize your research efforts across stage groups.
 Align with Product teams while considering impact, the goals of your stage groups, the broader product direction, and company objectives.